-Descriptions of each scenario and the anticipated effects of each scenario on resiliency, representation, and redundancy for each foothill yellow-legged frog DPS is in the SSA report (Service 2021, Table 17, sections 9.3-9.5, pp. 171, 174-193) and is summarized below.
+Descriptions of each scenario and the anticipated effects of each scenario on resiliency, representation, and redundancy for each foothill yellowlegged frog DPS are provided in the SSA report (Service 2023, table 17, sections 9.3-9.5, pp. 177, 180-199) and are summarized below.